Riemannian optimization on the simplex of positive definite matrices: The matrix simplex manifold

 where $\xi_x = ( \xi_{\bX_1}, \xi_{\bX_2}, \ldots, \xi_{\bX_K})$, $\bY_i = \bX_{i}({\rm expm}( \bX_{i}^{-1} \xi_{\bX_i}))$, $\bY_{\rm sum} = \sum_i \bY_i$, and ${\rm expm}(\cdot)$ is the matrix exponential operator.

-To show that the operator (\ref{eq:retraction_operation}) is a retraction operator, we need to verify certain conditions \cite[Chapter~4]{absil08a}, which are \begin{enumerate} \item the centering condition: $R_x(0_x) = x$ and \item the local rigidity condition: ${\rm D} R_x(0_x) = {\rm id}_{T_x \mathcal{M}_n^K}$, where ${\rm id}_{T_x \mathcal{M}_n^K}$ denotes the identity mapping on $T_x \mathcal{M}_n^K$. \end{enumerate} The centering condition for (\ref{eq:retraction_operation}) is straightforward to verify by setting $\xi_x = 0$.
+To show that the operator (\ref{eq:retraction_operation}) is a retraction operator, we need to verify the conditions \cite[Chapter~4]{absil08a}: \begin{itemize} \item the centering condition, i.e., $R_x(0_x) = x$ and \item the local rigidity condition, i.e., ${\rm D} R_x(0_x) = {\rm id}_{T_x \mathcal{M}_n^K}$, where ${\rm id}_{T_x \mathcal{M}_n^K}$ denotes the identity mapping on $T_x \mathcal{M}_n^K$. \end{itemize} The centering condition for (\ref{eq:retraction_operation}) is straightforward to verify by setting $\xi_x = 0$.
 To verify the local rigidity condition, we analyze the differential of the retraction operator locally, which is the composition of two steps: the first one is through the matrix exponential and the second is through the normalization by pre and post multiplying with $\bY_{\rm sum}^{-1/2}$.
 The matrix exponential is locally rigid due to the fact that it defines the well-known exponential mapping on the $\mathbb{SPD}_n$ manifold \cite{absil08a,bhatia09a}.
 The normalization step (with pre and post multiplying by $\bY_{\rm sum}^{-1/2}$) does not change local rigidness.
 Hence, the overall composition (\ref{eq:retraction_operation}) satisfies both the centering and local rigidity conditions needed to be a retraction operation.